BoneInscri/ics-pa/notes/PA_2.md

 size_t strlen(const char *s);
 ```

-The strlen() function calculates the length of the string pointed to by s, excluding the terminating null byte ('\0').
+The strlen() function calculates the length of the string pointed to by s， excluding the terminating null byte ('\0').